 PART 1 of 4

-Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a college degree.
-Resourceful high school planning, something we’re especially focused on here, is considering those requirements while your teen is still in high school and thoughtfully injecting college credit into your homeschool program where it makes sense.
-Since planning a high school diploma is already a big job for most of us, degree planning can feel unachievable.
-In this 4-part series, I’d like to talk more with you about degree planning.
+Degree planning, in contrast to high school planning, is when your teen’s courses are selected to meet the requirements for a specific college degree.
+In this 4-part series, I’d like to talk more about degree planning, especially the pros and cons.

 Degree planning in high school changes how you make your homeschool schedule because you’ll have to follow the requirements spelled out by a college.
 To give you an example of how this slight shift can make parents crazy, here’s an example: